Website Hosting Services

 Monticello Avenue is dedicated to promoting civic use of the World Wide Web by assisting community organizations in establishing web pages; educating residents about the resources available online; and organizing the growing amount of electronic community information.
 The City of Charlottesville, the County of Albemarle and the Jefferson-Madison Regional Library jointly support Monticello Avenue.

 Eligibility Criteria For Membership

-Any non-profit organization, and/or agency that is based in or has a chapter in the City of Charlottesville or Albemarle County may apply for an account.
+Any non-profit organization that is based in or has a chapter in the City of Charlottesville or Albemarle County may apply for an account.
 These include:

 - Local governments and publicly funded agencies